This article provides you with an overview of exporting your subledger.

 Format: Subledger in csv, html, tsv, pdf, xml and html.
 Subledger SAGE50 in same plus txt.

 Transaction Date: the date stamp for when the transaction was performed in the system.
-In the case of a sale, this will be when the invoice passed from Draft to Sent or Paid.
+In the case of a sale, this will be when the invoice passed from Draft to Sent.

 Account Name and Account Number: the information of the accounts involved in the transaction.